SaiSindhuja197/Azure-Arc-enabled-SQL-Server/03-Single-Pane-of-Glass-Dashboard.md

     ![](media/Ex2-Task1-Step4.png)

-## Task 2: Adding Resource Graph Grid Tiles
+## Task 2: Adding Resource Graph Grid Tiles - Servers

 1. On the Right side of the custom dashboard page, under **Tile Gallery** search for **Resource graph grid tile (1)**, select **Resource graph grid tile (2)**, click on the **Add (3)** button, and click on **Save (4)**.